-Command Function Mode NTP Commands ntp authenticate Enables authentication for NTP traffic GC ntp authentication-key Configures authentication keys GC ntp client Enables the NTP client for time updates from specified servers GC ntp server Specifies NTP servers to poll for time updates GC show ntp Shows current NTP configuration settings NE, PE Manual Configuration Commands clock summer-time (date) Configures summer time for the switch's internal clock GC clock summer-time (predefined) Configures summer time for the switch's internal clock GC clock summer-time (recurring) Configures summer time for the switch's internal clock GC clock timezone Sets the time zone for the switch's internal clock GC calendar set Sets the system date and time PE show calendar Displays the current date and time setting NE, PE sntp client This command enables SNTP client requests for time synchronization from NTP or SNTP time servers specified with the sntp server command.
+Command Function Mode NTP Commands ntp authenticate Enables authentication for NTP traffic GC ntp authentication-key Configures authentication keys GC ntp client Enables the NTP client for time updates from specified servers GC ntp server Specifies NTP servers to poll for time updates GC show ntp Shows current NTP configuration settings NE, PE show ntp status Shows the status of time updates PE show ntp statistics peer Shows statistics from an NTP peer PE show ntp peer-status Shows the status of connections to NTP peers PE Manual Configuration Comn nands clock summer-time (date) Configures summer time for the switch's internal clock GC clock summer-time (predefined) Configures summer time for the switch's internal clock GC clock summer-time (recurring) Configures summer time for the switch's internal clock GC clock timezone Sets the time zone for the switch's internal clock GC calendar set Sets the system date and time PE show calendar Displays the current date and time setting NE, PE sntp client This command enables SNTP client requests for time synchronization from NTP or SNTP time servers specified with the sntp server command.
 Use the no form to disable SNTP client requests.

-\ Daylight savings time.
+^{} Daylight savings time.